Things that have been occurring in the tea world that I like and dislike..

 There are often real cost barriers to trying expensive tea.
 There are also ones that are predominantly psychological and shouldn’t stop us.
 This in my opinion, is the latter.
 Don’t mindfuck yourself into not trying tea that you can actually afford.

-At Least I Can Give This Cake to My Ancestors to Drink
+At Least I Can Give This Cake to My Children and Grandchildren to Drink

 I’ve heard this said quite a bit.
 If you’re saying it as a cute joke, then cool..
 But if this is a real rationalization to overbuy a high quantity of tea than you really should be rethinking how you’re spending your money.
 Still want to spend that money on tea?
 No problem..
 Pool your money and buy better tea.
 Or save it.

 Pu’erh has a tendency to invite hoarding tendencies.
 Avoid this unless you’re actually serious about investing and reselling.
 If you are a pu’erh enthusiast, do everyone a favor with a list of inventory and some contacts to sell to.
 Your family and friends probably don’t want your slowly composting pu’erh stash, give them an easy way out..
 A bit morbid, but a real consideration for some.